-Dr. Arif Khan, a renowned pediatric neurologist at NMC Royal Hospital in Abu Dhabi (UAE), has proposed three strategies to help conquer any bad habits.
+Dr. Arif Khan, a pediatric neurologist at NMC Royal Hospital in Abu Dhabi, lays out three strategies to conquer any bad habit.

 “Have you ever noticed how your day begins?
 You open your eyes, and your hands already know what to do.
-The same path to the kitchen, the same actions… It happens automatically. are a character trait; they are neural shortcuts that your brain creates to save energy,” Dr. Khan explained to his YouTube audience.
+You take the same path to the kitchen, do the same things… It happens automatically.
+Habits are part of our character; they are neural shortcuts your brain creates to save energy,” Dr. Khan explained to his YouTube audience.

-The thing is, the chooses the path of least resistance.
-Repeating familiar actions requires less energy than contemplating new solutions or suddenly planning for unforeseen circumstances.
+The thing is, the brain chooses the path of least resistance.
+Repeating familiar actions requires less energy than thinking through new solutions or suddenly planning for the unexpected.
 In other words, the brain prefers to operate on autopilot, as reported by Daily Mail.

 This is why attempts to change behavior can feel so challenging.
 They disrupt a smooth, well-established neural pathway and force the brain to work harder.

-“Deep within your brain lies a structure called the basal ganglia.
-It acts like a autopilot system.
-When you repeat an action many times, this part of the brain stores a certain pattern,” Dr. Khan says.
-According to him, it’s not about a lack of willpower; it’s purely a biological issue.
+“Deep within your brain lies the basal ganglia.
+It acts like an autopilot.
+When you repeat an action many times, that part of the brain stores the pattern,” Dr. Khan says.
+He adds that it’s not about a lack of willpower; it’s a biological issue.

 He outlined three effective tricks to help break bad habits: signal shifting, the one-step rule, and rewriting rewards.